 Since 2005, annual meetings of the so-called Jastarnia Group have been held.
 This expert working group, composed of representatives from the environment and fisheries sectors of the countries surrounding the Baltic Sea, discusses progress made and further implementation priorities for the Jastarnia Plan and makes recommendations to the ASCOBANS Advisory Committee.

+The reviewed Jastarnia Plan was adopted by the 8th Meeting of the Parties to ASCOBANS in Helsinki, Finland, in 2016.
 In the process of reviewing the Jastarnia Plan, it was agreed that the Jastarnia Group should continue its work and act as a Steering Group for the Jastarnia Process, in accordance with the Terms of Reference below.

 2. Terms of Reference

 The Jastarnia Group is a working group of the ASCOBANS Advisory Committee within the meaning of Article 5.4 of the ASCOBANS Agreement.
 It is the Steering Group for the ASCOBANS Recovery Plan for Baltic Harbour Porpoises, and for the Conservation Plan for the Harbour Porpoise Population in the Western Baltic, the Belt Sea and the Kattegat.

 The Jastarnia Group has the following tasks: